-As I’ve researched ghost towns in Texas, I quickly realized that we have quite a few abandoned towns with rich history that are just begging to be explored.
+As I’ve researched ghost towns in Texas, I quickly realized that we have quite a few abandoned towns with a rich history that are just begging to be explored.
 It’s always interesting to ponder what exactly happened in these towns, who lived here, and why they were left to fall into a state of decay.
-If you have the time to venture to these Texas ghost towns, the history they hold will leave you intrigued, baffled, and maybe a little creeped out, too.
+If you have the time to venture to these ghost towns in Texas, the history they hold will leave you intrigued, baffled, and maybe a little creeped out, too.

 So, have any of you worked up the courage to visit these desolate towns?
 Or, have you been to any Texas ghost towns that we didn’t list here?